Tekken (2009 film): Reception

-Tekken holds a critical score of 0%, based on 6 reviews, and has a 31% approval rating by audiences on Rotten Tomatoes with an average rating of 2.68/10.
+Tekken boasts a critical score of 0%, based on 6 reviews, and has a 31% approval rating by audiences on Rotten Tomatoes with an average rating of 2.68/10.

 Brian Orndorf of DVD Talk gave the film two stars out of five, writing: "Tekken is a failure on many levels, but it does make a plucky attempt to replicate the flippy-floppy nature of the fighting elements, creating a limb-snapping effort of escapism surrounded by bland writing and sleepy performances".
 He opined that director Dwight H. Little "show[s] off an impressive spectrum of fighting styles and intensity, though he goes a little crazy with trendy cinematographic choices and hyperactive editing".
-Rating it "Guilty", DVD Verdict enjoyed how faithful are most of the character's designs to the games alongside the mutuals but with criticism aimed towards battles which employ weaponry.
-However, he felt that the protagonist's quest to seek revenge lacks focus.
-Martial Arts Action Movies claimed while the film seems universally hated due to how unfaithful is to the source material and "bland" storyline, he still liked thanks to the visuals and fight choreography.
-Roobia said that most of the budget went to the visuals as he felt that the cast had poor performance acting but still found it accessible to all audiences.
+Rating it "Guilty", DVD Verdict enjoyed how faithful most of the character's designs were to the games but aimed criticism towards battles which employed weaponry.
+He also felt that the protagonist's quest to seek revenge lacked focus.
+Martial Arts Action Movies claimed that while the film seems universally hated due to how unfaithful is to the source material and "bland" storyline, he still liked it thanks to the visuals and fight choreography.
+Roobia said that most of the budget went to the visuals as he felt that the cast showed poor performances but still found it accessible to all audiences.

-Critics enjoyed Jon Foo's appearance and movies but criticized some traits of Jin's portrayal.
+Critics enjoyed Jon Foo's appearance but criticized some aspects of Jin's portrayal.
 BeyondHollywood thought Jon Foo's appearance might appeal to viewers based on his similarities with Jin.
-Rating it B, The Fandom Post disliked the love interests presented to Jin as well as his fights in the Iron Fist Tournament where Jin ends up joining the finals without focus on the previous ones.
+Rating it B, The Fandom Post disliked Jin's shoehorned love-interests, including a white-washed Christie Monteiro, as well as the lack of focus on fights prior to the finals in the Iron Fist Tournament.
 Nevertheless, the writer felt the film was enjoyable.
-DVD Verdict criticized how Jin was lacking most of his important traits, most notably his Devil Gene.
-Although Martial Arts and Action Movies criticized Foo's acting to the point of making Jin emotionless, his fight sequences were praised.
-Roobla also praised the fight sequences, most notably Jin's fight against Eddie Gordo.
+DVD Verdict criticized how Jin lacked most of his important traits, most notably his Devil Gene.
+Although Martial Arts and Action Movies criticized Foo's acting, calling it "emotionless", his fight sequences were praised.
+Roobla also praised the fight sequences, most notably Jin's fight against Eddy.

 Paul Pritchard of DVD Verdict compared Tekken to other video game film adaptations: "In the grand scheme of things, Tekken bests both Street Fighter: The Ultimate Battle (1994) and Street Fighter: The Legend of Chun-Li (2009) movies with ease, but lacks the goofy charms of Mortal Kombat.
 Had it embraced its roots more openly, the film may well have offered more excitement.
 As it is, Tekken is just an average action flick, with nothing to distinguish it from the rest of the crowd".
-MovieHole was also negative, thanking the lack theatrical release in North America as viewers would not waste money on it, comparing it to Uwe Boll's movies but still noted that the only appeal of the movie were its fighting scenbes.
+MovieHole was also negative, attributing the lack theatrical release in North America to distributors realizing that viewers would not waste money on it.
+They also compared it to Uwe Boll's movies, but still noted the appeal of its fighting scenes.